The most frequently asked questions (FAQs) about the Access to Care program.

 - Print an application off the web site, follow the instructions, enclose all necessary documents and mail it to the address on the application form.

-- Register at a local registration site.
-You must call the registration site for an appointment and bring proof of address and proof of income or support.
-By applying at a site, you will receive a copy of your application.
+- Register at a local intake site.
+You can find the list of sites here.
+Call the intake site to make an appointment and their staff will help you complete the application.
+Do bring proof of address, proof of identity and proof of income or support.
+By applying at an intake site, you will receive a copy of your application.

 - If you cannot go to an intake site, call 708-531-0680 and request an application be mailed to you.
 When received, follow the instructions and enclose the necessary documents.

-I heard that you have to be working to be eligible for Access to Care.
-Is this true?
+Do you have to be working to be eligible for Access to Care?

-No, if you have no income and are living with someone rent-free, you must include a letter of room and board from that individual.
+No, if you have no income and are living with someone rent-free, simply include a letter from that individual noting that you are receiving room and board at their residence.
+Include that information with your application.

 Will Access to Care cover vision and dental care?

-Access to Care is a PRIMARY HEALTH CARE PROGRAM.
-The program covers visits to your Access to Care physician, basic lab and x-ray and some prescription medications ONLY.
+Access to Care is a primary health care program.
+That means the program covers visits to your Access to Care physician, basic lab tests, x-rays, and a variety of prescription medications.
 Program physicians are internists and family physicians.

 I recently went to the emergency room?
 Will Access to Care cover this bill?